kolinger/rd-usb/README.md

 5. Connection will be hopefully successful and you will see measurements in log.
 Otherwise read log for error messages.

-**TC66C**
+**TC66C Bluetooth**
-1. Make sure your OS is supported and have bluetooth with BLE support (Bluetooth Low Energy)
+1. Make sure your OS is supported and has bluetooth with BLE support (Bluetooth Low Energy)
 2. Select TC66C from devices and follow with Setup link.
 3. Scan for devices and select your device from list by clicking on it
 4. After this you can connect simply by using Connect button.
 Setup is required only for new/different device.
-5. Rest is same as UMxxC but you don't need specify serial port.
+5. Rest is same as UM meters but you don't need specify serial port.
 Bluetooth address is used instead.

 ![setup](screenshots/setup.png)